b4skyx/adblock_hosts/README.md

-## Adguard filters converted to hosts.
+## Adguard filters converted to hosts..